FISHING REPORT: ROARING FORK

 KEEP EM WET: Please follow the Keep Em Wet philosophy and keep the fish wet.
 If you must take a photo, leave the fish in the water.

-Hatches: Midges, BWO's, Stones, Caddis
+Hatches: Midges, BWO's, Small Stones

 Recommended Files: